Justice Services Service Area Strategy

 Girls’ and Young Women’s Programming Strategy

-The Girls’ and Young Women’s Programming Strategy is designed to address the unique needs of system-involved girls and disconnected transitional age young women.
-Programs in this strategy will focus on promoting the development and resiliency of girls and young women by helping them build the skills and knowledge needed to increase their chance of future success.
-Programs will provide a range of services including case management, mentorship, skill building opportunities, educational reengagement, access to resources, life skills workshops and other supports.
-The Girls’ and Young Women’s Programming Strategy targets girls who are pre- and post-adjudicated or are court referred as an alternative to secure confinement and disconnected transitional age young women who have been charged, indicted or who are on active probation.
+The Girls’ and Young Women’s Programming Strategy is designed to address the unique needs of girls who are pre- and post-adjudicated or are court referred and disconnected transitional age young women have been charged, indicted or are on active probation.
+Programs in this strategy focus on promoting the development and resiliency of girls and young women by helping them build the skills and knowledge needed to increase their chance of future success.
+Programs provide a range of services including case management, mentorship, skill building opportunities, educational reengagement, access to resources, life skills workshops and other supports.

 DCYF allocated $1,788,000 in annual funding to seven programs across seven agencies for the Strategy in the Girls' and Young Women's Programming.